yesequin/Google_Data_Analytics_Course/README.md

     Deliverables:  are items or tasks you will complete before you can finish the project.

+    Design thinking: a process used to solve complex problems in a user-centric way.

     Dirty data: data that's incomplete, incorrect, or irrelevant to the problem you're trying to solve.

-    Documentation: the process of tracking changes, additions, deletions and errors involved in your data cleaning effort.
+    Documentation: the process of tracking changes, additions, deletions, and errors involved in your data cleaning effort.

-    EXTRACT command (SQL): Lets us pull one part of a given date to use
+    EXTRACT command (SQL): Lets us pull one part of a given data to use

     Historical data: Data that already exist.
 We use this kind of data when you need an answer immediately.